Applied-Materials-Technology/dalmatian-trainer/2d_dic_lab.md

     - Orientate the micro stage and speckle target so that the target translates horizontally with respect to the camera.
     - Adjust your lighting and focus as necessary and take a single image to double check your speckle size using MatchID 2D.
     - Take a length calibration image using the ruler and get your pixel calibration factor in mm/px
-    - Take another static image and then translate the target by 0.1, 0.25 and 0.5mm taking an image after each translation.
+    - Take another static image (0 translation) and then translate the target by 0.1, 0.25 and 0.5mm taking an image after each translation.
 Rename the image files so you know which one is which!
     - Perform the correlation for each set of images using the standard parameters
     - **QU:** How does the mean displacement compare to the value you input on the translation stage?
     - **QU:** What should the strain be for this test and how does this compare to what you calculate in MatchID?